In the article about the FTP test, we saw the first step to take for getting ready to train with power: how to find your Functional Threshold Power.

 How to calculate your Power Zones

 There are different ways to determine your Power Zones.
-To do it, means to identify the range of values each Power Zone correspond to.
+To do it, means to identify the range of values each Power Zone corresponds to.

 To make it easier, we suggest starting from your FTP value and then finding the upper limit of every zone by applying the relative coefficients as in the table below (see the multiplications in red in Table 2).